scorbotneural/scorbotneural.github.io/_posts/2022-12-07-Scorbot-Data-Generation.md

 6)	Since the data was quite large for MATLAB to handle, the team decided to store the data in several portion.
 The information of the dataset stated that there are 5 features and 453871 observations for the forward kinematics and 5 features and 453871 observations for inverse kinematics.

 ![This is an image](https://github.com/scorbotneural/scorbotneural.github.io/blob/gh-pages/assets/img/109DD180-034F-4DB1-857A-743B850836FD.jpeg)
+Figure 1: Shows the constraints of the Scorbot robotic arm.